Mass or Weight?

 Because the metric system is a decimal system, all other metric mass units are either the fractions or the multiples of kilogram.
 The most frequently used metric mass units are kilogram (kg), gram (g) and milligram (mg).

+The base unit of mass in the metric system is kilogram.
 Here is a quick reference list for the base metric mass unit, kilogram:

 - 1 kilogram = 1000 grams